 Conductor and clarinetist Jonathan Cohler has been hailed as “the preeminent, most-recorded clarinet soloist of our time” (Fanfare).
-As both clarinetist and conductor, he has received numerous resounding accolades including the Outstanding Recording mark of the American Record Guide, BBC Music Magazine’s Best CDs of The Year, and many more.
+He has received numerous resounding accolades and has been compared to legendary conductors and instrumentalists alike: “he conducts with more dramatic force than George Szell” (Fanfare, Huntley Dent), “If he was also a composer, we’d be comparing him to Leonard Bernstein” (Michael Drapkin), and “one thinks of Dinu Lipatti” (Fanfare, James North).
+He has received the Outstanding Recording mark of the American Record Guide, BBC Music Magazine’s Best CDs of The Year, and many more awards.
 Mr. Cohler’s most recent CD Cohler plays and conducts Mozart—including Symphony No. 35, overtures to Don Giovanni and The Magic Flute, and the Clarinet Concerto, all in new editions by Cohler—was featured on the cover of Fanfare and called the new “standard for Mozart.”
-MusicWeb International lauded the performances on the CD as “superlative and Cohler proves to be as gifted a conductor as he is a soloist.”
+MusicWeb International lauded the performances as “superlative and Cohler proves to be as gifted a conductor as he is a soloist.”

 Cohler’s Jordan Hall performance of Stravinsky’s The Rite of Spring prompted the Enterprise to write, “It is a major tribute to conductor Jonathan Cohler and his charges that the presentation they gave was for all practical purposes flawless.”
 Reviewing Cohler’s performance of Mahler’s Symphony No. 2, at Jordan Hall, the Boston Globe called it “a rather remarkable performance,” noting that “This conductor [Cohler] had the knack...and it all added up.”
 The Patriot Ledger called his performance of Verdi’s Requiem “an outstanding achievement” with “pin-drop passages of hushed suspense, crashing chords, thundering drumbeats and superb singing by an excellently prepared chorus” and noted that “Cohler’s conducting found the heart of the music’s drama.”
 The Boston Globe also gave uncommon praise to Mr. Cohler’s performance of Beethoven’s Symphony No. 9: Jonathan Cohler’s performance “could be fiery and feisty, compelling one’s assent,” and the Globe rated the concert as “more of an event than most Ninths are these days, no little thing.”